aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ![illustration of worker subnet, including primary ENI with multiple secondary IPs](./image-2.png)

 Every EKS worker-node is assigned with IPv4 and IPv6 addresses, along with corresponding DNS entries.
 For a given worker-node, only a single IPv4 address from the dual-stack subnet is consumed.
 EKS support for IPv6 enables you to communicate with IPv4 endpoints (AWS, on-premise, internet) through a highly opinionated egress-only IPv4 model.
 EKS implements a host-local CNI plugin, secondary to the VPC CNI plugin, which allocates and configures an IPv4 address for a Pod.
 The CNI plugin configures a host-specific non-routable IPv4 address for a Pod from the 169.254.172.0/22 range.
 The IPv4 address assigned to the Pod is *unique to the worker-node* and is *not advertised beyond the worker-node*.
 169.254.172.0/22 provides up to 1024 unique IPv4 addresses which can support large instance types.
-The following diagram depictes the flow of an IPv6 Pod connecting to an IPv4 endpoint outside the cluster boundary:
+The following diagram depict the flow of an IPv6 Pod connecting to an IPv4 endpoint outside the cluster boundary:

 ![EKS/IPv6, IPv4 egress-only flow](./eks-ipv4-snat-cni.png)